darioielardi/twirk/docs/curl.md

 inches:10
 ```

-The reply from Twirp would look something like this:
+The reply from twirk would look something like this:

 ```
 inches:1